Saturday, February 21, 2026

 Other transportation had to be arranged.

-Miami was roughly four hours away by car – up US-1, the Florida Keys Overseas Highway – a road that, despite its name, is mostly a two-lane stretch suspended between water and sky.
+Miami was roughly four hours away by car — up US-1, the Florida Keys Overseas Highway — a road that, despite its name, is mostly a two-lane stretch suspended between water and sky.
+Beautiful on any other day.
+That day, it was simply the distance between my son and a hospital that might save him.

 Somehow — and I still don’t know who initiated it — arrangements were made for the Navy base at Key West Naval Air Station to provide a dedicated helicopter for Kum-Sun and me.